 Even a slightly bent CPU or Motherboard PINS can cause a big problem.
-If you notice a slightly bent pin, and you have a magnifying glass and steady hands, you can try to fix it by yourself.
+If you notice a slightly bent pin and have a magnifying glass and steady hands, you can try to fix it yourself.
 This is a complex procedure that requires a needle or plastic card.

 Before trying to unbend a PIN, you can always consider an option – take it to a PC repair guy.
-Because a broken PIN almost all the time means that the component is dead.
+Because a broken PIN almost always means that the component is dead.

 Bent CPU socket pin and needle

-Inspect the remaining PINS through the magnifying glass to see if they are bent.
-By inspecting the PINS you will know at what angle they are bent and how they should stand.
+Inspect the remaining PINS through the magnifying glass to see bent.
+By inspecting the PINS, you will know what angle they are bent and how they should stand.
 Such work requires time and diligence.
-Very carefully, without big pressure, try to unbent pin into its original position.
+Then, very carefully, try to unbend the pin into its original position without significant pressure.

 Our tech guy Linus made a great video on how bent socket pins back to their place.

 - Dropped RAM stick.
 Easy fragile?